SuperMuel/Syncademic/syncademic_app/README.md

 For more information check https://docs.flutter.dev/deployment/android

+# How to Use

+1. **Input Your Schedule**:
+   - Provide a URL to your academic schedule.
+This URL is typically provided by your university.
+2. **Select Your Google Calendar**:
+   - Choose the Google Calendar where you want your schedule to be synced.
+3. **Authorize Syncademic**:
+   - Allow Syncademic to access your Google Calendar to update it automatically.
+4. **AI Customization**:
+   - AI processes your schedule, cleaning up titles, adding colors, and removing irrelevant entries or duplicates if needed.

 # Future Features

 **Translation** : The app is currently available in English.
 A translation library should be implemented to support additional languages, and appropriate translations provided.